ndgndg91/hello-redis/spring-reactive-data-redis-playground/README.md

   - evict happens after method execution. (use beforeInvocation property otherwise)
 - @CachePut
   - do the method execution always & update the corresponding cache

+### Cache Annotations
+- easy to use
+- limitations
+  - no ttl support
+  - not a lot of flexibility
+  - does not work with publisher types!!